 I chose the midwife route.
 She was (and still is, of course) fully accredited.
 Only about 1 in 25 of her patients ended up needing to have a surgical birth, compared to the 1 in 3 national average.
 I knew that meant I was in the right place.

 Well, I was that one person out of 25.
-After five hours of pushing and a stuck baby, we both knew that I wasn’t getting Annabelle out on my own, so it was off to the hospital.
-(I won’t recount my whole birth story, but you can read it here if you’d like.)
+After five hours of pushing and a stuck baby, we both knew that I wasn’t getting her out on my own, so it was off to the hospital.
+(Read my birth story here)

 I had never been to this particular hospital in my life.
 I knew absolutely no one here.
 My midwife did not have any privileges here and could not accompany me, though she called ahead to fill them in on my situation.
 This wasn’t my plan, remember?

 I was in such denial that a C-section could be the outcome of my birth that I made zero preparations.
 I wouldn’t even entertain the possibility in the ten months leading up to this day.

 As a result, I had almost no say in what happened.

 What to consider when you plan for a C-Section (even if you never end up having one):